Antebellum (film): VOD rentals

 In its debut weekend, Antebellum was the number one most rented title across film and television on Amazon Prime Video, and number one rented film on FandangoNow and Apple TV, and third on Google Play.
 IndieWire estimated that if about 500,000 homes rented the film, it would result in $8 million for the studio.
 In its second weekend the film topped the Amazon Prime Video, FandangoNow and Spectrum film charts, while finishing second at Google Play and sixth at Apple TV, and remained in the top three across most platforms in its third weekend.
-In October 2020, The Hollywood Reporter said the film was the sixth-most popular PVOD title amid the COVID-19 pandemic.
+In October 2020, The Hollywood Reporter said the film was the sixth-most-popular PVOD title amid the COVID-19 pandemic.

 Critical response

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 30% based on 205 reviews, with an average rating of 4.8/10.
 The website's critical consensus reads: "Antebellum fails to connect its images with any meaning, making for a largely unpleasant experience lacking any substantial scares."
-On Metacritic, the film has a weighted average score of 43 out of 100 based on 40 reviews, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 43 out of 100 based on 40 reviews, indicating "mixed or average" reviews.

 Peter Debruge from Variety called it "A mind blowing thriller".
 Stephanie Zacharek of Time wrote "Even if we didn't live in a country where a shockingly large fraction of people think Confederate monuments are A-O.K., Gerard Bush and Christopher Renz's Antebellum would resonate like the boom of a Union Army cannon".
 David Ehrlich of IndieWire gave the film a "C+" and wrote, "An artful and provocative movie about the enduring horror of America's original sin, Antebellum can't follow through on its own concept."
 Writing for The Hollywood Reporter, Jourdain Searles said the film was "more interested in making a point than digging deep" and "In the end, Antebellum is undone by a lack of empathy and emotion.
 It has no real perspective on the past and thus fails to make any real impact on the present."

+In a largely negative review, Angelica Jade Bastién, writing for Vulture, criticized the film's exploitation of black suffering and emotional manipulation, writing, "It is full of not only aesthetic and narrative failures but moral ones: It implicitly argues that depictions of suffering are the best means of understanding what it means to be Black in America.”